Spin connection

 In differential geometry and mathematical physics, a spin connection is a connection on a spinor bundle.
 It is induced, in a canonical manner, from the affine connection.
 It can also be regarded as the gauge field generated by local Lorentz transformations.
 In some canonical formulations of general relativity, a spin connection is defined on spatial slices and can also be regarded as the gauge field generated by local rotations.

 The spin connection occurs in two common forms: the Levi-Civita spin connection, when it is derived from the Levi-Civita connection, and the affine spin connection, when it is obtained from the affine connection.
-The difference between the two of these is that the Levi-Civita connection is by definition the unique torsion-free connection, whereas the affine connection (and so the affine spin connection) may contain torsion.
+The difference between the two of these is that the Levi-Civita connection is by definition the unique torsion-free and metric-preserving connection, whereas the affine connection (and so the affine spin connection) may contain torsion.